MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 ### Task 2: Prepare problem user accounts

-Integrating your on-premises Active Directory with Azure AD makes your users more productive by providing a common identity for accessing both cloud and on-premises resources.
-However, errors can occur when identity data is synchronized from Windows Server Active Directory (AD DS) to Azure Active Directory (Azure AD).
+Integrating your on-premises Active Directory with Microsoft Entra ID makes your users more productive by providing a common identity for accessing both cloud and on-premises resources.
+However, errors can occur when identity data is synchronized from Windows Server Active Directory (AD DS) to Microsoft Entra ID.

 For example, two or more objects may have the same value for the **ProxyAddresses** attribute or the **UserPrincipalName** attribute in on-premises Active Directory.
 There are a multitude of different conditions that may result in synchronization errors.
-Organizations can correct these errors by running Microsoft's IdFix tool, which performs discovery and remediation of identity objects and their attributes in an on-premises Active Directory environment in preparation for migration to Azure Active Directory.
+Organizations can correct these errors by running Microsoft's IdFix tool, which performs discovery and remediation of identity objects and their attributes in an on-premises Active Directory environment in preparation for migration to Microsoft Entra ID.

 In this task, you will run a script that breaks an on-premises user account.
 As part of your Adatum pilot project, you are purposely breaking an identity object so that you can run the IdFix tool in the next task to see how you can fix the broken account.